bitnami/charts/bitnami/pytorch/README.md

 <!--- app-name: PyTorch -->

-# Bitnami package for PyTorch
+# Bitnami Secure Images Helm chart for PyTorch

 PyTorch is a deep learning platform that accelerates the transition from research prototyping to production deployment.
 Bitnami image includes Torchvision for specific computer vision support.